lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 How to Launch
 -------------
-In the menu go to :menuselection:`Accessories --> Featherpad` or run
+To launch Featherpad from the menu go to :menuselection:`Accessories --> Featherpad` or run

 .. code::